AndyRay1998/eye_operating_system/README.md

 ```Bash
 $ ./env.sh
 ```
-* 4.1 If any errors happen, see inside `omni_pacakges/README.md` for manual installation guidance.
+* 4.1 If any errors happen, see inside `omni_pacakges/README.md` for manual installation guidance
-* OpenHaptic SDK is in `omni_packages/OpenHapticsAE_Linux_v3_0` or can be downloaded here https://github.com/fsuarez6/phantom_omni/releases .
+* OpenHaptic SDK is in `omni_packages/OpenHapticsAE_Linux_v3_0` or can be downloaded here https://github.com/fsuarez6/phantom_omni/releases

-5. Hyperion API is in `hyperion_mixed/src`, which you do not need to install manually.
+5. Hyperion API is in `hyperion_mixed/src`, which you do not need to install manually
 6. Test Omni API
 ```Bash
 $ roslaunch omni_common omni.launch
 ```
-7. After that, you still need to see http://fsuarez6.github.io/projects/geomagic-touch-in-ros/ for more information.
+7. After that, you still need to see http://fsuarez6.github.io/projects/geomagic-touch-in-ros/ for more information

 ## Scripting Languages
 This workspace include both .cpp and .py executable files for flexibility and robustness.